Keeping your place of business neat and tidy can be a daunting task, especially if you’re pushing around more than just papers and memos all day.

 Some business owners, however, still low-ball the importance of cleanliness and go for the less costly, more traditional broom and mop approach instead of the more expensive, more efficient, and more advanced use of industrial sweepers and scrubbers.

-Unfortunately, old-school cleaning options like hand sweeping and mopping still leave behind dirt, dust, and germs, negating the massive amount of work required to hand-clean huge commercial spaces.
+Unfortunately, old-school cleaning solutions like hand sweeping and mopping still leave behind dirt, dust, and germs, negating the massive amount of work required to hand-clean huge commercial spaces.

 In simpler terms: cleaning by hand can be a giant waste of time and money.